 The music department at The Ruth Gorse Academy has two fully equipped music rooms with keyboards, guitars and djembe drums.
 The department has its own computer suite with 21 iMacs.
 The iMacs have music software such as logic, Sibelius and garage band.
 The suite is used by all year groups.
 30 iPads are also available for students to record their work and show evidence of progress.

 Instrumental lessons are available for all students at a greatly subsidised rate.
 Students can currently study: guitar, piano, voice, drums.
+The Academy along with Opera North provide free of charge orchestral instrument tuition on Wednesdays after school.
 To get further information about this program please get in touch with the Academy.

 We pride ourselves on giving students as many performing opportunities as possible.
 Students are currently preparing for “We Will Rock You”.
 Later in the year students will be rehearsing and preparing for termly concerts that will be open to a wider audience.
 Please watch out for tickets!

 |Developing Musical skills||Graphic score and performance||The Blues||Music and the media||Musical theatre|

 |Performance, composition and Listening skills will be developed using themes such as STOMP and Pachelbel’s canon.
 Students will learn how to read and write basic rhythms, develop their musical performance skills as individuals and groups and learn how to play melodies on the keyboard.||Students will delve into a more contemporary style of music looking at different ways music can be composed and represented.
 Students will also develop ensemble skills.||Students will develop new knowledge of chords and walking basslines.
 Students will get build confidence and learn how to improvise.||Students will look at how music is represented in the media world looking in detail at adverts.
 Students will compose their own music for an advert of their choice.||Students will develop knowledge of many different genres of musical theatre with opportunities to sing and perform songs on instruments.|